 Resolutions on the approval of remuneration for the Board of Directors and the Executive Committee, respectively, are taken separately.
 The Board of Directors may submit the elements of remuneration for approval either separately or combined.
 In addition, the Board of Directors may submit proposals to the General Meeting of Shareholders regarding (i) the total amounts and/or remuneration elements for other periods and/or (ii) supplementary amounts for certain remuneration elements.
-If the General Meeting of Shareholders declines to approve a motion of the Board of Directors, the Board of Directors may submit new motions at the same General Meeting of Shareholders, or at the next Annual General Meeting of Shareholders.
+If the General Meeting of Shareholders declines to approve a motion of the Board of Directors, the Board of Directors may submit new motions at the same General Meeting of Shareholders, at an extraordinary General Meeting of Shareholders, or at the next Annual General Meeting of Shareholders.